Esteban Lamothe: Career

 he got his work more visibility.
 As of 2012, it acquires greater popularity by participating in fictions such as Sos mi hombre and Farsantes, both transmitted by Canal 13.
 His first protagonist was in Guapas, series transmitted by Canal 13.
 In 2015, along with María Eugenia Suárez, he starred in the film Abzurdah in the role of Alejo.
 In 2016, he stars in Educando a Nina, daily fiction of Underground Productions broadcast on Telefe.
 In that same year he also plays the main character in the series Estocolmo.
 In 2017, he plays the character of Javier "Javo" Valdés, in the series Las Estrellas (telenovela), beside Celeste Cid, Marcela Kloosterboer, Violeta Urtizberea, Natalie Pérez, Justina Bustos, Gonzalo Valenzuela, Luciano Castro and Rafael Ferro, among others.
 He obtained the Martín Fierro as the Leading Actor of Daily Fiction.
 In 2018 he is the protagonist of the second part of El marginal, instead of Juan Minujín.
 In 2019 he stars in the series Campanas en la noche together with Federico Amador and Calu Rivero, he plays the villain Vito Paternó.

 Personal life

 He was in a relationship from 2007 with actress Julieta Zylberberg.
-On December 8, 2012, they became parents of a boy named Luis Ernesto Lamothe.
-On May 31, 2017, Lamothe confirmed his separation.
+On 8 December 2012 they became parents of a boy named Luis Ernesto Lamothe Zylberberg.
+On 31 May 2017 Lamothe confirmed his separation.